JeschkeLab/DeerLab/docsrc/source/api/mixmodels.rst

             info = newmodel();

-The mixed models will incude an additional amplitude parameter for each additional model in the mix.
+The mixed models will include an additional amplitude parameter for each additional model in the mix.

 -----------------------------